 Cookies

-- Add in brown sugar.
+- In a large mixing bowl, add softened butter and brown sugar.
 Using a hand or stand mixer, cream the sugar and butter together.

-- Add eggs.
+- Pour in molasses and add egg.
 Mix until well combined.

 - Roll into 1 inch balls.

-- Toll balls in granulated sugar.
+- Roll balls in granulated sugar.

 - Place on a greased baking sheet and bake at 350 degrees for 8 minutes.